 Sat-nav, stereo and infotainment

-The £2,500 Bowers & Wilkins stereo upgrade is absolutely superb, but it’s very expensive and will only be worth it for those who are serious audiophiles.
+The £2,500 Bowers & Wilkins 14-speaker stereo upgrade is absolutely superb, but it’s only available in Ultimate trim and will only be worth it for those who are serious audiophiles.

 In this review